A guide to payday loans

 Borrowing from a credit union

 Credit unions are designed to offer loans at an affordable rate.
-However, you may have had to be a member of one for a certain amount of time, and have savings with them, to take out a loan.
+They may be locally based or for workers in particular companies, sectors or unions.
+Members of the Co-op can join their credit union, for example.
+However, you might have had to be a member of one for a certain amount of time, and have savings or save regularly with them, to take out a loan.
+Find a credit union

 An authorised overdraft